 10 Steps on How to Survive a Breakup

 Break ups are the worst.
 There is no quick fix for these bad boys.
 Unfortunately it takes a lot of time to heal from a bad one.
-However there are simple steps you can take so you can pick yourself back up just a little bit quicker.
+However here are 10 simple steps on how to survive a breakup so you can pick yourself back up just a little bit quicker.

 As much as I hate to admit it, I’ve been through a lot of break ups.
 And my most recent one was definitely the most painful.
 I found these steps to be SUPER helpful.

 1. Cry Until You Can’t Cry Anymore

 Before you do anything –> CRY.
 You really have to get all of those negative emotions out from the start.
 There is nothing wrong with crying and getting it all out.
 Watch a sad movie.
 Listen to some sad music.
 Write out all of your pain in a diary.

 Anything you do to get those negative emotions out is super important.
 The simple act of crying can be a great way to get an emotional release – And believe or not can help relieve stress.